-These traditional practices are illustrated by the Bahtawi, Ethiopian monks who have rejected worldly possessions in favor of a life of spiritual study.
+These So Rastafari connection with these traditional practices are illustrated clearly by the Bahtawi, Ethiopian monks who have rejected worldly possessions in favor of a life of spiritual study.
 These holy men have, for millennia, taken the vow of the Nazarite as an expression of their faith.
 A vow which, as we will discuss later in this article, has the natural result of forming dreadlocks.

 "When the struggle of the Land and Freedom Army (called Mau Mau) in Kenya exploded, and the Rastas saw pictures of the freedom fighters with their natural hair, long and matted, the Rasta positively identified with these fighters and began to wear their hair in 'locks.'"
 3

-Knowing the events which took place in Kenya, and seeing the growing tide of African nationalism that was sweeping not just the African continent but wherever there were people of African descent throughout the world, authorities grew fearful of Rastafari.
-They labeled us as a subversive movement.
+Given the events that took place in Kenya, and seeing the growing tide of African nationalism that was sweeping not just the African continent but wherever there were people of African descent throughout the world, Jamaican authorities began to grow fearful of Rastafari.
+They labeled us as a subversive movement, one with the potential to incite revolution.
 This only added to their brutalization and suppression of the early Rastafari.
 "The State did not take a dispassionate attitude to the appearance of Black men and women wearing those locks, similar to the dreaded Mau Mau who were being shown on the British newsreels."
 4

 Even before the Mau Mau resistance in the 1950's, there were newsreels of other African warriors who wore dreadlocks during their resistance against foreign invaders.
 These warriors were situated at the very root of Rastafari, in Ethiopia.
 They were guerilla soldiers who refused to cut their hair until His Majesty triumphed over the forces of tyranny in World War II.